prettier/prettier/README.md

 );
 ```

-Prettier enforces a consistent styling across your entire codebase because it disregards the original styling[\*](#styling-footnote) by parsing it away and re-printing the parsed AST with its own rules that take the maximum line length
+Prettier enforces a consistent code **style** (i.e. code formatting that won't affect the AST) across your entire codebase because it disregards the original styling[\*](#styling-footnote) by parsing it away and re-printing the parsed AST with its own rules that take the maximum line length
 into account, wrapping code when necessary.

 <a href="#styling-footnote" name="styling-footnote">\*</a>_Well actually, some